Sequence Preloader IconThree orange dots increasing in size from left to right

 Lovely To Look At jewelry returns with fruits of the earth and sea.
 This week, fluorite is featured.
 This multicolored stone is traditionally known as “the home of rainbows”.
 You’re also encouraged to bring your own jewelry to talk about its history or repair, renovation or redesign.

-Which Wick will be here this weekend with soy-wax scented candles and houseplants.
+Which Wick will be here with soy candles and starter plants for $2.75+.
+Grow your own garden for less!

 Blade City will be here to sharpen your knives and garden tools.